roddunne/firestick-mandelbrot/README.md

 The application is hard-coded to TVs (Android devices) running landscape orientation at 1920 x 1080 resolution.

 The application does not utilize the FireStick remote for navigation.

+Sideloading the APK onto the FireStick will result in the incorrect app icon being displayed.
+The correct icon will only be used if the app is installed from the app store.

 ### Future Improvements